sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 The goal of this document is to discuss the different workflow that have been tried, their pros and cons, to share best practices and brainstorm about what support and recommendations Sage could provide for various use cases.
+Eventually, this could become a section of the developers manual (though this can be of interest for other people wanting to start sharing code without necessarily contributing to Sage).

 At this point this is a collection of notes by N. Thiéry; please hack in and contribute your own vision!

 Objectives of a development workflow
 ====================================